Advice for making it calmly through this period

 Find your routine

-Even astronauts say so!
-To best habituate ourselves in this confinement period, we need to establish a routine, consisting of regular habits as well as moments of fun and leisure.
+Make sure to establish a routine, consisting of regular habits as well as moments of fun and leisure.
 Some important practices:

 - Limit time spent in bed, and if your living space allows, try to allocate a dedicated workspace.